Latest on EOSE — daily note, press, SEC filings & Frontier in one feed

 Frontier Power USA & Frontier Power Ltd. (UK) — Cerberus-Eos Long-Duration Storage Joint Ventures

 Frontier Power Ltd. (UK) is a 2009-vintage UK developer with a 5 GWh Eos framework, a booked 228 MWh first order (Oct 2025), and ~11 GWh in Ofgem's Cap & Floor Window 1 second-round evaluation (approval pending).
-Frontier Power USA is a separate co-funded IPP formed May 13, 2026 — Cerberus $100M anchor + Eos ~$150M target contribution (contingent on a rights offering + approvals) — with a 2 GWh anchor reservation.
+Frontier Power USA is a separate co-funded IPP formed May 13, 2026 — Cerberus $100M anchor + Eos ~$150M target contribution (via a rights offering — record date July 1, 2026; DOE + debt-holder consents still pending) — with a 2 GWh anchor reservation.
 They share a brand family and a Cerberus connection but are distinct vehicles.
 Coverage often conflates them — the "11 GWh" figure belongs to the UK entity.

 🇬🇧 Frontier Power Ltd. (UK)